 How to Build a Software Engineer Portfolio

-As you begin putting together this showcase of your development work and complete projects, here are the key tips to keep in mind:
+If you are beginning to put together this showcase of your development work and complete projects and wondering how to build a Software Engineer portfolio, here are the key tips to keep in mind:

 Domain Name and Web Design

-First, it's worth claiming a custom name for your portfolio website.
-Ideally, your first and last name will be available, but if you have a more common name, you might want to add "Developer" or "Designer" afterward to find a unique domain name.
+First, it’s worth claiming a custom name for your own Software Engineer portfolio website.
+Ideally, your first and last name will be available for your own portfolio website, but if you have a more common name, you might want to add “Developer” or “Designer” afterward to find a unique domain name.
 Just opt for as simple a web address as possible.